-When I first started writing this article, the original title was gonna be "The Remington R1—This Gun SUCKS", but after some time with it, I have managed to make it a decent shooter, and quite a accurate one at that, so decided to give a more thorough review, and what it took to make the gun EDC worthy.
+When I first started writing this article, the original title was gonna be "The Remington R1—This Gun SUCKS," but after some time with it, I have managed to make it a decent shooter, and quite an accurate one at that, so decided to give a more thorough review, and what it took to make the gun EDC worthy.

-The gun came with a really nice hard plastic case, 2 mags, a bushing wrench (for which I was very thankful later), and the usual lock and paper work.
+The gun came with a really nice hard plastic case, two mags, a bushing wrench (for which I was very thankful later), and the usual lock and paperwork.
 The finish of the gun was also very nice, and as said above it was super smooth.
-After a strip and a good cleaning it was ready for its first trip to the range.
+After a strip and a good cleaning, it was ready for its first trip to the range.

-The only two things that the R1 really has in common with the original 1911 is the double diamond walnut grips, and the flat main spring housing.
-The gun does have very nice checkered walnut grips, probably of higher grade then what would have served on the army guns, but they did stay true to the double diamond design like the originals.
+The only two things that the R1 really has in common with the original 1911 is the double diamond walnut grips and the flat mainspring housing.
+The gun does have very nice checkered walnut grips, probably of a higher grade than what would have served on the army guns, but they did stay true to the double diamond design like the originals.

 The trigger on this gun is the shorter A1 style trigger, as well as the extended grip safety to reduce the chance of hammer bite.
 One other thing they did to this gun was bevel the back edge of the trigger guard to smooth it up a bit.

-Take down on this 1911 is the same as any other 1911, with the exception that this gun is very tight.
-Out of the box the barrel bushing as so tight that it was nearly impossible to remove without the bushing wrench.
-This caused other problems and i ended up polishing the inside of the bushing to loosen it up a bit, although it is still tighter then any other 1911 I have ever owned.
+Takedown on this 1911 is the same as any other 1911, with the exception that this gun is very tight.
+Out of the box, the barrel bushing was so tight that it was nearly impossible to remove without the bushing wrench.
+This caused other problems and I ended up polishing the inside of the bushing to loosen it up a bit, although it is still tighter than any other 1911 I have ever owned.

 Problems I Had With the Gun

 There was one other problem that I had to fix before ever firing the gun.
-Out of the box the slide release lever stuck so far into the magazine that it would gouge into the noses of bullets, although It wasn't s bad that it wouldn't feed.
-This was fixed with about 10 minutes with a file, and taking off a few strokes at a time until the lever no longer touched the bullets.
+Out of the box, the slide release lever stuck so far into the magazine that it would gouge into the noses of bullets, although It wasn't s bad that it wouldn't feed.
+This was fixed within about ten minutes with a file, and taking off a few strokes at a time until the lever no longer touched the bullets.

 Overview: After 1000 Rounds